 Cruise the Milky Way with Comfort and Stability in a Custom Binocular Chair

-It’s now possible to stargaze the full sky with comfort and stability, by using a proven easy-to-construct, low cost binocular chair like this.
-Or enjoy comfortable seated daytime nature viewing from your porch or window.
-Just turn the azimuth drive wheel with one hand, while fine-tuning the elevation with the other hand.
-Enjoy full functionality compared to the use of a tripod or parallelogram mount or virtually any other viewing method.
+It’s now possible to stargaze the full sky with comfort and stability, by using a proven easy-to-construct, low cost binocular chair.
+Use it by just turning the azimuth drive wheel with one hand, while fine-tuning the elevation with the other hand.
+Enjoy full functionality compared to a tripod or parallelogram mount or virtually any other viewing method.
+Steady astronomy viewing of the entire sky for as long as you like, without the shaking and the neck pain.

-We are rolling out low cost downloadable design plans, so that you can easily build the components for attachment to your zero gravity chair, or other chair style.
-These straight forward and comprehensive design plans cover parts acquisition, construction and attachment to your chair.
-We have gone through a year and a half of development, prototyping, testing, and user approval, so that you don’t have to.
-The components will accommodate your chair dimensions, can be quickly attached/detached from your chair, and will support mid-sized binoculars.
+We provide downloadable plans, so that you can easily build the components for attachment to your zero gravity chair, or other chair style.
+These straight forward and comprehensive plans cover parts acquisition, step-by-step construction and attachment to your chair.
+We have gone through two years of development, prototyping, testing, and user approval.
+The components will accommodate the dimensions of standard chairs, can be quickly attached to your chair, and will support mid-sized binoculars.

 A Bino-Chair in Operation

 Start by leaning back in your chair to gain some viewing elevation.
-The teeter with the binoculars follows along….
+The binocular holder follows along….

 1. Azimuth Control: